dannyedel/blog/_posts/2016-10-23-screen-sizes.md

 that is able to render images at or above my eyes' resolution is pointless for me.

-In my experience, too many programs do not yet scale well on high-dpi screens, generally resulting in really tiny letters that are a pain to work with.
+In my experience, too many programs do not yet work well on high-dpi screens, generally resulting in really tiny letters that are a pain to work with, or they scale rendered bitmaps, resulting in blurred on-screen images.
 So generally I prefer low-dpi screens.

 I will update this post with data I gather from screens empirically, to figure out where the threshold beween "okay" and "too small for my taste" lies exactly.

-## too small
+## too small to read on

-* Some laptop
+* A friend's laptop
   * 16.9, 1920x1080, marketed as 15.6" diagonal
   * 345mm horizontal measured,
   * 1920px @ 345mm == 141dpi

-## OK
+## tolerable

 * My trusty SyncMaster 245B+
   * 16:10, 1920x1200, marketed as 24" diagonal